KI7MT/wspr-analytics/golang/csvdl/README.md

 - Available Years: `2008 thu 2021`
 - Available months: `01 02 03 04 05 06 07 08 09 10 11 12`

-These values are not error-checked per say, so be carful when entering them manyally.
+These values are not error-checked per say, so be carful when entering them manually.

 ```bash
 # run the default example